Secure financial support to offset the cost of graduate school as you develop research and work toward a career in academia.

 IHS supports a diverse collection of graduate students across a wide range of academic disciplines within the humanities and social sciences.
 Larger awards of $6,000 – $15,000 are highly competitive and generally reserved for late-stage graduate students who have demonstrated academic excellence and publication success with highly relevant research that advances the classical liberal tradition.

-Applicants are eligible to apply for both terms.
+Applicants are eligible to apply for each term.
 Please note summer funding is highly competitive.
-If you apply for both terms, strong applications must clearly articulate a research agenda or plan to use the funds for each award term.
+Strong applications clearly articulate a research agenda or plan to use the funds specific to the award term.

 For more information, visit our Frequently Asked Questions page.

-Fellowship recipients are required to show proof of full-time enrollment at the beginning of the fall semester and during the academic year, and must either present a paper at an academic conference, or have a paper ready for submission to a peer-reviewed journal.
-Please note that presentation at a future graduate student conference or an IHS Research Workshop is acceptable.
+Fellowship recipients in fall and spring terms are required to show proof of full-time enrollment before claiming their award.
+As part of the fellowship, fellows must either present a paper at an academic conference or have a paper ready for submission to a peer-reviewed journal.
+Please note that presentation at a future graduate student conference or at the annual IHS Graduate Conference is acceptable.

 Each essay should be 500 words or fewer.